 Selects the file types to be indicated.
-Either All files () or a file type with a specific file extension (e.g. ARB Waveform (.wv)) is selected.
+Either All files (\) or a file type File Type with a specific file extension (e.g. ARB Waveform (\.wv)) is selected.
 Then only files with this extension are indicated in the file list window below.

-Directory

-Selects the drive and the directory where the file to be deleted, moved or copied is located.
+Remote-control command: -Selects the drive and the directory where the file to be deleted, moved Directory or copied is located.
 The currently selected path is displayed above the directory window.

-Remote-control command: MMEM:CDIR "D:\user"

-File list

-Lists all files in the selected directory.
-The file to be copied, moved or deleted can be highlighted.
+Remote-control command: MMEM:CDIR "D:\user" Lists all files in the selected directory.
+The file to be copied, moved or File list deleted can be highlighted.
+Remote-control command: MMEM:CAT?